Dulles International Airport: 21st century

 As of February 2025, more than 50 airlines serve the airport.
 The majority of the market share is United and United Express while other airlines focus on international routes or domestic routes not served by United.
 Airbus A380 service to Dulles during the current summer season puts the airport in 3rd place for A380 flights in the US, after New York–JFK and Los Angeles–LAX.
 British Airways and Lufthansa fly the superjumbo to Dulles on a daily schedule from May to October, while Emirates flies the A380 year round.
 Additionally, Dulles is looking to grow its international destinations in response to the regained demand for Southeast Asian service after the pandemic caused numbers to falter significantly.
-This growth would target cities like Mumbai, Taipei and Hong Kong.
+This growth would target cities like Mumbai, Taipei and Shanghai, as well as resume service to Hong Kong.

-On March 11, 2025, Air China began serving IAD with the Boeing 747-8i from Beijing.
+In 2025, Air China began serving IAD with the Boeing 747-8i from Beijing.
 Air China up until then served the airport twice weekly with the Boeing 777-300ER.
 This added a second Air China 747 flight to the US after JFK, which had been the only airport in the United States to receive Air China 747 service.

-Meaning of IAD
+Name

+John Foster Dulles was the Secretary of State under President Dwight Eisenhower.
+After Dulles had to resign in 1959 due to a cancer diagnosis and died a month later, Eisenhower advocated for the new Washington-area airport to be named after him in tribute.
+Eisenhower was present along with the current president, John F. Kennedy, at the airport dedication in 1962.

 Dulles originally used DIA – the initials of Dulles International Airport – as its airport code.
 When handwritten, DIA was often misread as DCA – the code for Washington National Airport.
 This prompted officials to change Dulles Airport's code to IAD – standing for "International Airport Dulles."